-In September 2022, the Company launched a new technology access program referred to as Tandem Choice, that provides eligible, in-warranty t:slim X2 customers in the United States with the flexibility to obtain the newest hardware platform, Tandem Mobi, when it becomes commercially available.
-Participating customers have the right to purchase the alternative Tandem pump for a fee, referred to as Choice Right.
+In September 2022, the Company launched a new technology access program referred to as Tandem Choice, that provides eligible, in-warranty t:slim X2 customers in the United States with the flexibility to obtain the newest hardware platform, Tandem Mobi, when commercially available.
+Participating customers have the right to purchase the alternative Tandem pump for a fee, referred to as a choice right.
 The program was determined to create a material right for which a portion of each t:slim X2 pump transaction price was allocated and deferred.

 The Company determined that the ability for a customer to upgrade to a new technology represents a material right because the pricing inherent in such option provides the customer with a discount that is incremental to the range of discounts that would otherwise be granted for the related goods and services to comparable customers.
-The standalone selling price for the Choice Right was estimated based on the adjusted market assessment approach and contemplated the likelihood that the respective option will be exercised.
+The standalone selling price for the choice right was estimated based on the adjusted market assessment approach and contemplated the likelihood that the respective option will be exercised.

-From July 1, 2023 to December 31, 2023, the Company reduced the fee for the Tandem Choice program.
-The change in the program resulted in an increase to the amount of the transaction price allocated to the material right during the limited-time offer period as the Company expected more customers to exercise the right with the lower program fee.
 The Company began selling Tandem Mobi insulin pumps in the first quarter of 2024 and eligibility for the Tandem Choice program ended in February 2024.
 Consequently, the Company ceased to allocate and defer a portion of the transaction price for the material right for pumps sold after that date.
 Eligible customers who purchased a t:slim X2 insulin pump during the program period will have until December 31, 2024 to exercise the option to switch to the Tandem Mobi for a stated fee.